-- 8.1 The UK Public Sector Internal Audit Standards require the Head of Internal Audit and Risk to report at the top of the organisation and this is done in the following way: - 8.2 Internal Audit and Risk report their findings in writing to appropriate officers, as agreed in the audit brief, against four assurance opinions (Full, Adequate, Limited and No Assurance).
-These are detailed at Appendix C. The Head of Internal Audit and Risk sets standards for reporting and makes arrangements for their review and approval before issue.
-8.3 The Head of internal Audit and Risk reports regularly to the Chief Finance Officer and at least three times a year to the Audit Committee on progress against the Annual Audit plan and other issues of concern in respect of the control environment and emerging issues.
+- 8.1 The UK Public Sector Internal Audit Standards require the Head of Internal Audit and Risk to report at the top of the organisation and this is done in the following way: - 8.2 Internal Audit and Risk report their findings in writing to appropriate officers, as agreed in the audit brief, against four assurance opinions (Substantial, Adequate, Limited and No Assurance).
+These are detailed at Appendix C. The Head of Internal Audit and Risk sets standards for reporting and makes arrangements for their review and approval before issue. - 8.3 The Head of internal Audit and Risk reports regularly to the Director of Resources and at least three times a year to the Audit Committee on progress against the Annual Audit plan and other issues of concern in respect of the control environment and emerging issues.
 The Audit Committee meets at least four times a year and has an agreed work plan for the year.
-In addition, the Head of Internal Audit and Risk produces an Annual Report to the Chief Finance Officer and Audit Committee on the main issues raised by Internal Audit during the year and on the performance of Internal Audit.
-In particular, the Annual report:

-Internal Audit & Risk
+In addition, the Head of Internal Audit and Risk produces an Annual Report to the Director of Resources and Audit Committee on the main issues raised by Internal Audit during the year and on the performance of Internal Audit.
+In particular, the Annual Report: - Includes an opinion on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control Discloses any qualification to that opinion, together with the reasons for the qualifications - Presents a summary of the audit work undertaken to formulate the opinion, including reliance placed on work by other assurance bodies - Draws attention to any issues that the Head of Internal Audit and Risk considers relevant to the preparation of the Annual Governance Statement - Compares the work actually undertaken against the work that was planned - Summarises the performance of Internal Audit against its performance measures, and - Comments on compliance with the Public Sector Internal Audit Standards and communicates the results of the Internal Audit quality assurance and improvement programme. - 8.4 As required by the PSIAS any significant consulting activity not already included in the Audit Plan and which might affect the level of assurance work undertaken will be reported to the Audit Committee.